 If you haven’t tried cooking with induction, we definitely recommend it!
 When you combine a high-quality wok with induction techniques, you will never go back to your old cooking methods!

-A complete wok system contains everything you need to start making meals with your wok.
+A complete wok system contains everything you need to start making meals.
 Typically, they include a wok, a portable stovetop, a lid, and other cooking utensils.

 Our Recommended Complete Wok System

-We recommend combining the following to make the best complete wok system:
+We recommend combining the following to make the best complete system:

 - Klee Cast Iron Wok